Viv Anderson: Nottingham Forest

-Anderson continued to impress for Forest during this period, and picked up his second European Cup winners' medal when they retained the trophy with victory over Hamburger SV in Madrid.
+Anderson was part of the Forest team that retained the League Cup (though he missed the final through injury) and then clinched the European Cup in 1979 with victory over Malmö.
+He picked up his second European Cup winners' medal when they retained the trophy with victory over Hamburger SV in Madrid.
 Forest did reach a third successive League Cup final that year, but lost to Wolverhampton Wanderers.
+Additionally, the 1980 European Cup win was to prove to be their last trophy for nine years.